 - historical claims payment experience;

 - timeliness of reporting of claims;

 - evidence around any change in the cost of claims; and

 - payment speed assumptions.

-In addition to the central estimate, the appointed actuary applies a risk margin.
-The risk margin increases the liability and attempts to reduce the impact of the inherent estimation uncertainty.
+In addition to the central estimate, a risk margin is applied to reduce the inherent estimation uncertainty, increasing the liability.